-According to Diana Cage, lesbians generally meet each other through other lesbians.
-Usually, everyone knows each other in the community, so it's not uncommon for people to all know each other and date each other's exes.
+According to Diana Cage, those who identify as lesbians generally meet each other through friends.
+Usually, everyone knows each other in the community, so it's not uncommon for people to date each other's exes.

 More people have been meeting through online dating services.
-The online dating sites for gay men and women have exploded in terms of availability.
-"I hear more clients telling me they met through an online dating sites such as OKCupid, which support gay relationships," says Kramer.
+The online dating sites for those in the LGBTQ community have exploded in terms of availability.
+"I hear more clients telling me they met through an online dating site such as OKCupid, which support gay relationships," said Kramer.